 There are all kinds of reasons to plant all kinds of food plots for all kinds of wildlife.
-But planting clover specifically to attract honey bees was a new one, even for us.
+But planting clover for honey bees was a new one, even for us.

 This property owner in southeast Kansas has a friend with a few beehives nearby.
 So, we’re helping him with an experiment by seeding a plot that’s about 1/3 of an acre in Crimson Clover to see if it can attract honey bees and have a positive impact on honey production.
-If it does, a much larger seeding project could be in his future.
+If it does, a much larger project to plant clover for honey bees could be in his future.

 For this project, we’re using a Frontier CP1172 Cultipacker (US CA), along with a GS1160 Overseeder (US CA) and a John Deere 3039R Compact Utility Tractor (US CA).
 And because the overseeder has a dry weight of 861 pounds (390.5 kg), we’ve added 12, 70-pound (31.8 kg) suitcase weights to the front of our tractor for ballast.

 We also added an iMatchTM Quick Hitch to our tractor, so hooking up both the cultipacker and the overseeder will be so easy because you never have to get off the tractor to hook up compatible 3-point implements.
 Josh will just focus on the top hook, and everything else always falls into place.
 Then he’ll close the locking levers, and he’s ready to get to work.

 We ran over this plot earlier with a disk harrow several times, which typically leaves lots of clods and clumps and crevices that small seeds can fall into.
 They end up getting buried too deep, and never germinate.